Skip to main content

 Why these two differ

-The most material structural difference between these two funds is geographic exposure.
-The Harbour Real Estate Investment Fund invests exclusively in New Zealand-listed property securities — its top five holdings are all NZX-listed REITs and property groups, with Precinct Properties Group (16.35%), Kiwi Property Group (14.12%), and Goodman Property Trust (13.91%) dominating the portfolio.
-The Resolution Capital Global Property Securities PIE Fund, by contrast, holds international listed property, led by US-based Welltower Inc (9.41%), Equinix Inc (8.41%), and Simon Property Group (4.85%), introducing currency risk and exposure to global real estate cycles that the Harbour fund does not carry.
+The most material structural difference between these two funds is geographic scope.
+The Harbour Real Estate Investment Fund invests almost exclusively in New Zealand-listed property companies — its top five holdings are all NZX-listed REITs and property groups, including Precinct Properties Group (15.82%), Goodman Property Trust (15.48%), and Kiwi Property Group (13.75%).
+The Resolution Capital Global Property Securities PIE Fund, by contrast, holds globally diversified property securities, with its largest disclosed positions being US-listed Welltower Inc (9.41%) and Equinix Inc (8.41%), alongside a material cash position at BNZ (8.18%).
+Both funds carry near-identical growth asset allocations of 98.31%, but their risk indicators diverge: Harbour sits at 5 on the standard 1–7 scale, Resolution Capital at 6, reflecting the additional currency and global market volatility the latter carries.

-Always verify all figures — including fees, returns, and risk indicators — against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Always verify current fees, returns, and fund details against each fund's product disclosure statement and latest quarterly fund update on FMA Disclose before relying on any of this information.

 What's different at a glance